 - Taste — smooth without a lingering bitterness

 The best matcha comes from Japan because it’s the only country with processing facilities that stone grind matcha tea leaves into an ultra fine powder with all those amazing nutrients intact.
-Other countries use cheaper methods that beat their leaves into a powder, like ball crushing and heat pulverisation, both of which produce a bitter tasting matcha with a reduced nutrient profile.
+Other countries use cheaper methods that beat their leaves into a powder, like ball crushing and heat pulverisation, both of which produce a bitter tasting matcha with fewer nutrients.

 For a traditional style matcha we definitely recommend a bamboo whisk.
 But, if you don’t have one, simply make a paste with matcha powder and a small amount of water in the bottom of your mug, then fill it up with hot, but not boiling, water and stir.